HellaciousWizard/Equation-Solver-App/README.md

 ## Advantages
 * System of linear equations can be solved instantly
 * Two Dimensional Graphs provide better understanding of the equation and its solution
-* Any quadratic equation can be solved including complex
+* Any single variable Quadratic Equation can be solved including complex roots